Notebook (2019 film): Plot

-Captain Kabir Kaul, a young retired Indian Army officer, decides to teach in his late father's school, the Wular Public School as the school will be closed if there is no teacher to teach.
+Captain Kabir Kaul, a young retired Indian Army officer, decides to teach in his late father's school, the Wular Public School.
+Located in a rural community with not many residents, the school will be closed if there is no teacher to teach.
 At the school, he finds a diary left behind in the desk drawer by the previous teacher, Firdaus Quadri.
 Children start coming to school after learning that a new teacher has arrived.
 However, they disobey Kabir, leading him to think that he cannot teach, but after reading Firdaus's diary, he gains confidence and decides to try.

 Kabir's girlfriend breaks up with him and is having an affair with a new man, as she believes that Kabir is now unfit to marry her because he has left the army.
 He is heartbroken but takes solace in the schoolchildren and Firdaus's diary, writing comments in it.
 He learns about Imran, one of the schoolchildren, whose father, Yakub, wants him to help in the household rather than attending school.
 Using help from the diary, Kabir succeeds in bringing Imran back to school.
 He decides to burn Firdaus's diary after learning she is getting married, but retrieves it in a fit of epiphany.

 On her wedding day, Firdaus finds out that her fiancé was cheating on her and that the other woman is carrying his child.
 She calls off the marriage and returns to Wular Public School.
 The children are overjoyed to have her back, though Kabir is gone.
 She finds her diary in the same drawer she had left it in a year before and reads Kabir's comments.
 He had written that he was in love with the writer and had learned valuable lessons from her diary.
 Curious, Firdaus asks the principal about Kabir the same way he had asked about her.
 The principal tells her that he has gone to take a teaching course.

 One day, Firdaus confronts Yakub, who wants to take Imran back.
 Imran sees Kabir and runs to him, saying he doesn't want to leave the school.
 Yakub threatens Kabir with a gun and punches Kabir.
 Imran, realizing that Yakub might kill Kabir, takes the gun to shoot his father.
 Kabir stops him.
 Yakub realizes his mistake and slowly lowers the gun.
 In a mid-credits scene, it is shown that Firdaus sent the children back home so that she can talk and spend time with Kabir with whom she has fallen in love.